YouJaeBeom/DB_Master-Slave_dockercompose/README.md

 CREATE DATABASE dbname;

 #create masteruser and grant privileges
-create user dbname@'%' identified by 'password';
+create user dbname@'%' identified by 'rootpassword';
-grant all privileges on dbname.* to dbname@'%' identified by 'password';
+grant all privileges on dbname.* to dbname@'%' identified by 'rootpassword';

 ## flush
 flush privileges;